NOW FULLY RE-OPENED

 for opening times see 'location & opening times'

 Saturday 18th September: Equinox celebration with Rum 'Ol Buoys and a Girl

 Saturday 25th September: Live music from Sound Tradition

 This Suffolk real ale pub stocks an ever-changing range of locally brewed ales and ciders, and some wonderful locally made bottled ales & spirits.
 We also stock a range of organic fairtrade & local wines , a selection of carefully chosen speciality spirits & soft drinks and a small selection of locally made snacks.

 For our ales we tend to focus on small local breweries, and we like to seek out new brews all the time, so you're likely to find something you may not have tried before.
 We always have at least two draught local ales to choose from, as well as one draught local cider.
 We like to think of it as a very slow beer festival!

 The public bar has a selection of traditional pub games including bar billiards, darts and a few other treats.
 The Sweffling White Horse is a dog-friendly pub.

 Heated entirely by wood - the lounge bar has a large woodburning stove, and the public bar is home to a lovely wood-fired range cooker which also heats the radiators.

-As well as the two main rooms the pub also has a small beer garden with a rustic arbor, enchantingly lit by candles and fairylights at night.
-The beer garden is open from spring equinox to autumn equinox, every Sunday lunchtime and every pub night until 10pm.
+As well as the two main rooms the pub also has a small but beautiful beer garden with a rustic arbor, covered areas and seating for up to 42 people in 6 seating areas.
+The garden is enchantingly lit by candles and fairylights at night, and is open from spring equinox to the end of September.